GetMeez/ansible-django-stack/README.md

 **TODO:** Need to clean the frontend `/webapps/meez/web` of unused files periodically.

+### Automatic deployment

+Note that the frontend and backends are autodeployed on the `draft`, `develop`, and `master` branches.
+These get automatically deployed to `draft.getmeez.com`, `staging.getmeez.com`, and `production.getmeez.com`, respectively.
+See the `.travis.yml` in the frontend and backend respos for automatic deployment configuration.

 ### Accessing the server

 Login to the server using the `meez` user.
 The server deployment uses [ssh-agent forwarding](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/) to pull the repo from github.
 An example local ssh config entry might look as follows (note the `ForwardAgent` directive):